gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 elaborations.  "*La*, and no one ever found out where the creature came from?"

 Uyves glanced at Laeuc.
 "Not that I ever heard of."

 Laeuc shook his head.
 "Nor me.
 After he was walking, Vurt went back into the tunnel to bring out the bones of the Hett boy.
 Never heard him that say he found anything else."

 "I didn't know he went back," Erileine said.

 The bosun shrugged.
 "No reason to think the boy would turn haunt, but no point taking chances."

-The travelers fell silent after that.
+The travellers fell silent after that.
 They were above the treeline, and each breath was a cloud of steam that turned to tiny ice crystals in people's nostrils.
 Everyone except Razi had put on gloves and pulled the flaps of their hats down over their ears.

 Despite the cold, the view was magnificent.
 Crabby old patches of ice dazzled white in the early afternoon sun.
 Below, gray stone and green-brown moss gave way to dwarf pines, sea-blue spruce, and braided pines, their triple trunks twined together.
 A little melt-stream called splashed foam-white through tiny rapids to fall into the small pool made by an ancient dam, then tumbled down the mountain once again to fall into space, a tiny echo of the rivers that legend said fell into infinity over the side of the world.

 "Who's that down there?"
 Donaien pointed to the campground next to the dam.
 Erileine caught a glimpse of a two bent figures hurrying into the trees, shouldering their heavy packs as they went.

 "*La*, is that not the tinker and his apprentice?"
 Razi asked.

 Bosun Uyves scowled.
 "Aye.
 Probably spent the night here.
 He knows that's not allowed."

 Razi's eyebrows went up fractionally.
 "No?"

 "Nope.
 Law says they can't settle anywhere on the mountain."

 Razi's eyebrows climbed even further.
 "And camping overnight in such a place is considered 'settling'?"

 "Anywhere there's stonework," Donaien said, before the bosun could reply.
 He spat off the side of the road.
 "That's the law, not that it counts for much these days.
 One of them owns a whole house now in Forecastle.
-Captain pretends not to see, but---"
+Captain pretends not to see, but–"

 "What the captain sees and doesn't see isn't for you or me to have words about," the bosun said sharply.
 "I'll gnaw on Vaszlav's ear the next time he's in town.
 You want to make any more out of it, take it to the Debates.
 Now, come on.
 I'm hungry."

-As the travelers picked their way down to the campground the Hett had just fled, Razi stopped a moment to adjust his sandal strap, straightening up as Erileine went past. "*La*, so, are you in the mood for a history lesson?" the bookster asked.
+As the travellers picked their way down to the campground the Hett had just fled, Razi stopped a moment to adjust his sandal strap, straightening up as Erileine went past.  "*La*, so, are you in the mood for a history lesson?" the bookster asked.

 "Sure.
 I mean, yes, thank you, bookster."

 "So, the tale begins with Yegor the First, who was king in Uws when your people came to the mountain."
 The bookster pushed a branch out of his way, his voice slipping into its familiar lecturing tone.
 "He gave the Hett refuge, and appointed several to his council.
-His son, however---this is Yegor the Second, also called Yegor the Sharp---he believed the Hett knew the lost secrets of the Pilots, so when he put on the collar, he demanded that they tell him.
+His son, however–this is Yegor the Second, also called Yegor the Sharp–he believed the Hett knew the lost secrets of the Pilots, so when he put on the collar, he demanded that they tell him.
 When they said they knew no more than anyone else, he ordered them expelled.
 'By evening three days hence,' according to the official chronicle, 'They shall be outwith the borders of our kingdom, taking no more than they brought.'"

 "So what happened?"
 Erileine asked.

 The bookster sighed.  "*La*, having been driven from their homes once already, the Hett felt disinclined to obey.
 They put up barricades, and fought with all the fury of people who have no more to lose.
 Which was perhaps the Sharp's goal all along.
 The Sarkoszys were no longer as secure upon their throne as they had been.
 He would not have been the first king to find himself in need of an enemy.
-The Hett were already unpopular---they were better smiths than the Uwsians, and many had grown wealthy.
-Once the first stones were thrown, the rest..."
+The Hett were already unpopular–they were better smiths than the Uwsians, and many had grown wealthy.
+Once the first stones were thrown, the rest…"

 He paused a moment, his eyes focused on the distance.
 "Those who fled north into Ruuda were taken apart by the Pale Remainder.
 Those who went south to Praczedt, *la*, wherever they went, they found Yegor the Sharp's story of their 'secret knowledge' waiting for them."

 "Sounds like you have a soft spot for the Hett."
 Laeuc's voice behind them gave Erileine a jolt.
 How long had her father been listening?

 But Razi was unperturbed.
 "They are an interesting people.  *La*, merely the fact that they *are* a people, after centuries without a home, makes them interesting."